RMerl/asuswrt-merlin/README-merlin.txt

           from saved settings - you must manually reconfigure everything.
 Be warned!***
    - NEW: Enabled support for Broadcom Wimax devices
+   - NEW: Added cifs kernel module (for mounting remote SMB shares)
    - FIXED: Router crashing when connecting to it over Wifi and running the newer QoS code (disabled GRO)
    - FIXED: Router crashing when connecting to a network